AllenCellModeling/cyto-dl/docs/api.rst

     model.load_default_experiment('gan', overrides = ['data.batch_size=16'])
     ```

-Once a config is loaded, attributes can be overriden using `model.override_config()`, which takes in a dictionary of values to be overriden.
+Once a config is loaded, attributes can be overridden using `model.override_config()`, which takes in a dictionary of values to be overridden.
     ```python
     from cyto_dl.api import CytoDLModel
     model = CytoDLModel()